Growth Hacking

 The Skillset

-A growth hacker is also usually identified with the T-Shaped marketer, also known as Π-shaped marketer.
-A T-shaped marketer is the type of marketer who covers a wide range of the digital marketing spectrum and specializes in one or two areas.
+A growth hacker is usually identified as a T-shaped marketer, also known as a Π-shaped marketer.
+This type of marketer covers a wide range of the digital marketing spectrum and specializes in one or two areas.

-Especially since the no-code revolution, it’s become easier for marketers to get involved in more verticals.
+Especially since the no-code revolution, and with so many well-written digital marketing blogs out there, it’s become easier for marketers to get involved in more verticals.
 Now, marketers can be makers and take part in more tech-oriented and hands-on verticals such as development and marketing automation.

-In digital marketing agencies, it’s not uncommon to see managers and departments, and what we call a formal hierarchical structure.
+In GrowthRocks specifically, another important aspect of what makes a growth hacker is that of work ownership.
+In typical digital marketing agencies, managers and departments are not rare to find and there is a hierarchical structure present.
 For good or for bad, in growth hacking there is usually none of that.

 What growth hacking means for someone like me (a content marketer)